-The Viet Nam Health Improvement Project has been working in Viet Nam for more than 10 years and has first hand knowledge of the culture, systems and methods of implementing change.
-Our projects are successful because of our specialist local knowledge and the dedication and commitment of our skilled staff.
+The Vietnam Health Improvement Project has been working for more than 10 years and has firsthand experience of the culture, systems, and methods of implementing change.
+Our projects succeed because of our local expertise and the dedication of our skilled team.

-NCD managementThe number of people with diabetes and high blood pressure continues to grow in Viet Nam.
+NCD ManagementDiabetes and hypertension continue to be an ongoing problem in Vietnam.
 With proper diagnosis and treatment, these diseases can be controlled.
-Our staff, working with the World Health Organization, developed a training protocol for proper treatment and medication.
+Our staff, in collaboration with the World Health Organization (WHO), developed a training protocol for proper treatment and medication.
 This protocol is now being taught to local health care providers.

 |

-Nam Giang WASHNam Giang is a poor district in Central Viet Nam, located along the border with Laos.
-It is a mountainous region populated by several ethnic minorities including the C’Tu, Gie and Ta Rieng.
-VNHIP is working with the local schools in the Ca Dy commune to improve the health and hygiene of the students through health education and the provision of water and sanitation.
+Nam Giang WASHNam Giang is a poor district in Central Viet Nam, near the border with Laos.
+It is a mountainous region populated by several ethnic minorities, including the C’Tu, Gie, and Ta Rieng.
+VNHIP collaborated with the local schools in the Ca Dy commune to improve the health and hygiene of the students through health education and the provision of water and sanitation.

 |

-Integrated Rehabilitation of people with leprosy-related disabilityFrom April 2020 to October 2021, the Research Center for Inclusion (RCI), in collaboration with VNHIP and local health authorities, implemented a project to improve the health, mobility, and social inclusion of people affected by leprosy-related disabilities in Da Nang city
+Comprehensive Rehabilitation for Leprosy-Related DisabilitiesFrom April 2020 to October 2021, the Research Center for Inclusion (RCI), in collaboration with VNHIP and local health authorities, implemented a project to improve the health, mobility, and social inclusion of people affected by leprosy-related disabilities in Da Nang.